For all releases including Repossessions and Lien Holders:

 What is a Lien Holder?

-A lien holder may be a motor vehicle dealer, bank, credit union or acceptance corporation or any other licensed financial institution legally operating in this state or is another person who is not the owner and who holds a security interest in the vehicle.
+A lien holder may be a motor vehicle dealer; bank; credit union or acceptance corporation; any other licensed financial institution legally operating in th State; or is another person who is not the owner and who holds a security interest in the vehicle.
 The lien holder must have been the lien holder on the MVD record at the time of the tow or impound in order to be granted a release.
 The lien must still be in force in order for the lien holder to qualify.

-- A notarized “hold harmless” (See examples in sidebar navigation) letter which in affect states that the lien holder will hold the police department harmless from any civil actions as a result of the release of the vehicle.
+- A notarized “hold harmless” (see examples in sidebar navigation) letter which in affect states the lien holder will hold the police department harmless from any civil actions as a result of the release of the vehicle.

 i.
 The debtor’s name